 A: With a friend of mine, I invested in a mobile home park and storage facility.
 It was highly reliable income because residents never seem to leave mobile home parks.
 I am always looking for inefficiencies in a marketplace, and what the masses are getting wrong.
 If an idea is counter what most people think, all the better because that’s where the opportunity lies.

 Q: Why did you decide to co-found Waypoint Homes?

 A: In 2008, I was looking at what was happening in certain San Francisco Bay Area communities in the East Bay like Antioch and Vallejo.
 Homes in that region had lost 70% of their value from the peak.
 But rents weren’t off at all, or maybe down slightly.
 Along with Waypoint Homes co-founder, Doug Brien, who is the co-founder and CEO of MYND, we ended up buying 25 homes in Vallejo, Antioch and Pittsburg.
 We were buying houses for under $100,000, with cap rates between 8% and 9%.

 A: Doug is more of an operationally minded person than me.
-He ran all of the property management operations at Waypoint (which was acquired by REIT Invitation Homes.)
+He ran all of the property management operations at Waypoint.
 I realized there was a much bigger opportunity at play: to own the entire property management space for small residential.
 And I was excited to launch another company with Doug.
 The opportunity to start MYND was so compelling that we had an easy decision.

 Q: When you’re with the right people and you take a concept and iterate it over a period of time, it’s an amazing experience.
-Describe your even bigger opportunity (at MYND).
+Describe your even bigger opportunity.

 Q: Tell us how MYND was built.